 Is the METR 19% slowdown applicable to all teams?

-The METR study specifically tested experienced developers on real, complex tasks from their own codebases.
-The slowdown is most pronounced for that profile — senior developers working in mature, complex systems.
-Junior developers on new projects with high boilerplate density often see genuine productivity gains.
-Match the tool's strength to your team's profile.
+No. The METR study tested experienced developers on real, complex tasks from their own codebases.
+The slowdown is most pronounced for that profile — senior engineers in mature, complex systems.
+Junior developers on new projects with high boilerplate density often see genuine gains.
+Match the tool's strength to the team's profile or accept that the headline number does not apply to you.

-How long should we run a post-AI-deployment measurement period before drawing conclusions?
+How long should we run a post-deployment measurement period before drawing conclusions?

-Minimum 8 weeks for lagging metrics (cycle time, defect rate) to be meaningful.
+Minimum 8 weeks for lagging metrics (cycle time, defect rate) to mean anything.
 Leading indicators (review queue depth, WIP) give useful signal in 3–4 weeks.
-Be especially careful in the first two weeks — the novelty effect and the workflow disruption of adopting a new tool both contaminate early data.
+The first two weeks are contaminated — novelty effect and the workflow disruption of adopting any new tool both distort early data.
+Anyone declaring victory inside 30 days is reporting noise.

 A note on the studies cited